 Instructors will be required to watch a Disability Training video tutorial and complete an in-person orientation of facilities with the Program Coordinator (if applicable).

 Instructors are expected to respond to correspondence from the Program Coordinator within 72 hours.
 Instructors will provide requested materials by stated deadlines, including lesson plans, materials lists, images, etc.

-Kala expects instructors to embrace a collaborative work ethic with staff, studio assistants, students, and Kala community members and communicate any problems or challenges with the Studio Education Manager in a timely manner.
+Kala expects instructors to embrace a collaborative work ethic with staff, studio assistants, students, and Kala community members and communicate any problems or challenges with the Education Program Coordinator in a timely manner.

 Leading up to the class, marketing materials will be provided.
 Kala will promote classes on the website, social media, and newsletters.
 Instructors will also be expected to promote and share class details on their own social media, newsletters, and networks.

 Instructors will receive student names and contact information before the start of their class.
 They will communicate with students leading up to the class in a timely manner and respond to student questions for the duration of the class.